yujinrobot/yujin_lidar/README.md

 ## About Yujin LiDAR

-Yujin time-of-flight LiDAR is designed to measure distances from surroundings and collect point cloud data.
-Yujin LiDAR is an optimized solution of indoor mapping, navigation, localization and other applications in the field of robotics, industries and safety & security.
+YRL series LiDAR is designed to detect objects, measure distances from surroundings and collect data as point clouds.
+Yujin LiDAR is an optimized solution for indoor mapping, navigation, localization and other applications in a variety of industries including robotics, safety and security.
 ## Videos of 3D SLAM and Obstacle Detection
 ![](slam_F1.gif)
 ![](slam_F1_2.gif)